0xSpai/RobloxAutoPainter/README.md

 ## Features

-1) Adapts to screen resolutions
+1) Adapts to screen resolution
 2) Easy-to-use interface
 3) Import images by file, web or API
 4) Undetected by the anti-cheat